torontosoftware/closetr/README.md

 The front-end of Closetr is built on Angular (7), which is one of the leading web frameworks.
 We chose Angular because of its prominence in the web development community, and because our front-end developer has prior experience with AngularJS.
+To assist with UI, we are also using Boostrap (4).

 The back-end is currently being build with Node and Express, because it works naturally with Angular.
 Lastly, our database will be managed with MongoDB, because our database needs are leaning towards NoSQL.

+### Contribute

+If you're interested in contributing, first: get in touch with [Fides](mailto:fides.linga@mail.utoronto.ca), and with what ideas you have to offer for Closetr.

+Later on, we will provide instructions on how we integrate new features that you may have.

 ### Our Progress